tardate/LittleArduinoProjects/playground/R2RDAC/README.md

 # #115 R2RDAC

-Test a 16-bit R2R digital to analog converter with shift register interface
+Test a 16-bit R2R-ladder digital to analog converter with shift register interface.

 Here's a quick video of the circuit in action: